hemingteng/ReDiscovery/README.md

     <datadiscovery.properties> - Path and file name of the file containing data discovery properties
                                 (see src/main/resources/datadiscovery.properties for an example)
-    <requirement_output_file>  - Optional name of sample requirement file to be created (-r must also be specified)

 Using 3rd-Party JDBC Drivers with Maven
 ------------------